-STEPS Charity NPC is a national and regional non-profit organisation and social enterprise working for the eradication of clubfoot as a disability in southern and east Africa.
+STEPS Charity NPC is a national and regional non-profit organisation that enhances the lives of children born with clubfoot in southern and east Africa.
 Our story started in 2003 with the birth of a boy with clubfoot in South Africa.

-After successful treatment by Dr Ponseti in Iowa, Karen Moss returned home and told the story of her son’s successful treatment to local doctors.
+After her son’s successful treatment by Dr Ponseti in Iowa, Karen Moss returned home and told the story to local doctors.
 Karen founded STEPS in 2005 to introduce and promote the Ponseti Method of clubfoot treatment in Southern Africa and support families going through the process.

 STEPS is a registered NPC, NPO and PBO based in Cape Town, South Africa.

 PBO: 930 048 068

 We work with clubfoot clinics in South Africa, Namibia, Botswana, Tanzania, the Seychelles, and provide information and support to parents across southern and east Africa.